jian0084/mad9022-w19/docs/modules/week6/ios.md

 # Working with iOS

+## Updating OSX

+For best results when developing with iOS you should always have your OSX updated to the latest version and then update XCode as well.
+In our case, this means updating OSX to Mojave (version 10.14) through the App Store.

 ## Installing and Updating XCode

 Always make sure that you have downloaded and installed the latest version of XCode.
 Apple is notorious for silently failing to let things run if you don't have the latest version.
+We currently want version 10.1.

+There will also be command line build tools that we want to install and NPM modules `ios-sim` and `ios-deploy` that we will want installed.
+See below for details on these.

 ## XCode Simulators and API versions